 Licensed Optician Jobs in USA with Visa Sponsorship

-Licensed opticians who fit and dispense eyewear can qualify for H-1B sponsorship, though most positions require additional specialized duties beyond basic dispensing.
+Licensed opticians who fit and dispense eyewear can qualify for H-1B visa sponsorship, though most positions require additional specialized duties beyond basic dispensing.
 The role typically needs a bachelor's degree in optics, optometry, or related field, plus state licensure.
 For detailed occupation requirements, see the O*NET profile.

 See All Licensed Optician Jobs